 About Dapper

-Dapper is an ORM (Object-Relational Mapper) or to be more precise a Micro ORM, which we can use to communicate with the database in our projects.
-By using Dapper, we can write SQL statements as if we would do it in the SQL Server.
-Dapper has great performance because it doesn’t translate queries that we write in .NET to SQL.
-It is important to know that Dapper is SQL Injection safe because we can use parameterized queries, and that’s something we should always do.
+Dapper is an ORM (Object-Relational Mapper) or, more precisely, a Micro ORM, which we can use to communicate with the database in our projects.
+We can write SQL statements using Dapper as we would in the SQL Server.
+Dapper performs well because it doesn’t translate queries we write in .NET to SQL.
+It is important to know that Dapper is SQL Injection safe because we can use parameterized queries, which we should always do.
 One more important thing is that Dapper supports multiple database providers.
 It extends ADO.NET’s IDbConnection and provides useful extension methods to query our database.
 Of course, we have to write queries compatible with our database provider.

-When we talk about these extension methods, we have to say that Dapper supports both synchronous and asynchronous method executions.
-In this article, we are going to use the asynchronous version of those methods.
+When discussing these extension methods, we must say that Dapper supports synchronous and asynchronous method executions.
+We’ll use the asynchronous version of those methods.

 About Extension Methods